-The two-hour ferry ride to the island from South Australian mainland can be an adventure in itself in rough seas.
-It was already pitch-black outside when I boarded the ferry and while it was light and comfortable inside the ferry cabin, it was impossible to ignore the massive swells, as I was watching my coffee cup trying to slide off the table every time the ferry climbed a big wave.
+The two-hour ferry ride to the island from Cape Jervis on the South Australian mainland can be an adventure in itself in rough seas.
+It was already pitch-black outside when I boarded the ferry.
+And while it was light and comfortable inside the ferry cabin, it was impossible to ignore the massive swells as I was watching my coffee cup trying to slide off the table every time the ferry climbed a big wave.

 Not far from Seal Bay is one of the island’s most unusual geological formations called ‘Remarkable Rocks’.
 As the name suggests it is a cluster of large rocks, or granite boulders to be precise, that have been sculptured by weather erosion into some very unexpected shapes.

-Before leaving the coast and heading inland, we visited the colony of New Zealand Fur seals (Arctocephalus forsteri), at Cape du Couedic.
+Before leaving the coast and heading inland, we visited the colony of New Zealand Fur seals, at Cape du Couedic.
 Apart from the ease of movement in terrestrial environments, the seals differ from the sea lions in having external ear flaps and fully furred flippers.

 Cape du Couedic is a far less hospitable spot than Seal Bay.
 The fur seals live at the bottom of wind-swept cliffs where the waves crash into the rocks with relentless ferocity.
 The waves and the wind are responsible for creating another one of the island’s well-known geological attractions – a rock arch knows as the ‘Admiral’s Arch’ down below where the rocks meet the ocean.

 Seals and dramatic coastal rock formations seem to go hand in hand.
 Another well-known seal hotspot in Australia – Narooma, is also home to some very interesting rocks, like the famous Glasshouse Rocks on Narooma surf beach.